About

 this space thoughtfully pursues Quality of Life as both philosophy and daily practice.

-The blog is structured around seven pillars:
+The blog is organized around seven core themes.

 1|Caregiving Reality: Navigating Elder Care Together